Complex systems — made simpler.

 Product

-myRLR — a modular, responsive B2B web application MVP that serves as the digital backbone of RapidLink Repairs’ road service operation.
+MyRLR — a modular, responsive B2B web application MVP that makes RapidLink Repairs’ road service business possible.

 Problem

-RapidLink Repairs lacked a unified B2B digital system to support its road service operation, with critical processes spread across fragmented and manual workflows.
+RapidLink Repairs needed a digital platform to operate its road service offering; without it, key processes would rely on fragmented and manual workflows.

 Goal

-Create a unified, scalable platform that simplifies the road service lifecycle and reduces friction for both fleet managers and truck drivers.
+Design and launch an MVP platform that supports the road service lifecycle and simplifies requests for fleet managers and drivers.

 Team

-Distributed, cross-functional team (UX, Product, BSA, Engineering) across the U.S., India, and Colombia, working in a semi-agile environment.
+Distributed cross-functional team (UX, Product, BSA, Engineering) across the U.S., India, and Colombia.

 My role

 Lead UX Designer.
-Owned the UX strategy and experience design from concept to launch.
+Led UX strategy and experience design from concept to MVP launch.

 My responsibilities

-- Designed and iterated key flows using prototyping and User Testing
+• Designed and iterated key flows through prototyping and testing

-- Collaborated closely with Product and Engineering to ensure usability and feasibility
+• Collaborated with Product and Engineering to ensure usability and feasibility

 Introduction